Richard Curtis: Early life and education

 Curtis was born in Wellington, New Zealand.
 He is the son of Glyness S. and Anthony J. Curtis.
-His father was a Czechoslovak refugee who moved to Australia when aged 13 and became an executive at Unilever.
+His father was a Czechoslovak Jewish refugee who moved to Australia when aged 13 and became an executive at Unilever.
 Curtis and his family lived in several different countries during his childhood, including Sweden and the Philippines, before moving to the United Kingdom when he was 11.

 Curtis attended Papplewick School in Ascot, Berkshire (as did his younger brother Jamie).
 For a short period in the 1970s, he lived in Warrington, Cheshire, where he attended Appleton Grammar School (now Bridgewater High School).
 He lived at Merricourt on Windmill Lane, Appleton, Warrington, during this time.
 His university friend Rowan Atkinson was an occasional visitor to the house.

 Curtis then won a scholarship to Harrow School, where he joined the editorial team of The Harrovian, the weekly school magazine, and this, he asserts, is "where I learned all the skills that made me a sketch writer.
 I did reviews, comment pieces and funny articles where I'd try to conjure something out of nothing."
 While at Harrow, he directed a school performance of Joe Orton's play The Erpingham Camp; this controversial choice was given the 'green light' by his classics master, James Morwood.
 Curtis later commented that Morwood's support had helped him understand that it was all right "to push boundaries and to be funny".
 Curtis did not approve of fagging at the school, and at 18, when he became head of his house, he banned it.

 Curtis achieved a first-class Bachelor of Arts in English Language and Literature at Christ Church, Oxford.
 At the University of Oxford, he met and began working with Rowan Atkinson, after they both joined the scriptwriting team of the Etceteras revue, part of the Experimental Theatre Club.
 He appeared in the company's "After Eights" at the Oxford Playhouse in May 1976.